 does it have the huge following?

 things about it and they go hear it.
 They got to hear something that

 EW: I don’t

-When you think of Schoenberg who wrote such beautiful Romantic music at
+you think of Schoenberg who wrote such beautiful Romantic music at the beginning,

-music.
+injustice to music.
 If you have any enemies, send him a copy of his

 EW: That’s my

-and then I wrote them out again.
+that were gnawing, and then I wrote them out again.
 You can imagine

 all over the world.
 Four of them have been recorded in Germany, and

 three or four in Japan.
-They request them so we send
+They request them so we send them the music.

 BD: That must